Gloamglozer/plotly.js/smith_api.md

 ### Attributes that will be removed or changed

--   ~~x~~ z_ohms_re
+-   ~~x~~
-    Parent: data[type=scattersmith]
-    Type: data array
-    Sets the real part of a non-normalized impedance trace.

 -   ~~x0~~

 -   ~~dx~~

--   ~~y~~ z_ohms_im
+-   ~~y~~
-    Parent: data[type=scattersmith]
-    Type: data array
-    Sets the imaginary part of a non-normalized impedance trace.

 -   ~~y0~~

 -   ~~dy~~

+### Attributes to be added

+-   z
+    Parent: data[type=scattersmith]
+    Type: array of math.Complex objects
+    An array of non-normalized impedances, in Ohms.

+-   s
+    Parent: data[type=scattersmith]
+    Type: array of math.Complex objects
+    An array of S-parameters.
+Referenced to `z0` Ohms.

+-   z0
+    Parent: data[type=scattersmith]
+    Type: number
+    Default: 50
+    Resistance which `s` is referenced to.

+### Not yet looked at...

 -   texttemplate
     Parent: data[type=scattersmith]
     Type: string or array of strings
     Default: ""
     Template string used for rendering the information text that appear on points.
 Note that this will override `textinfo`.
-Variables are inserted using %{variable}, for example "y: %{y}".
-Numbers are formatted using d3-format's syntax %{variable:d3-format}, for example "Price: %{y:$.2f}". https://github.com/d3/d3-3.x-api-reference/blob/master/Formatting.md#d3_format for details on the formatting syntax.
-Dates are formatted using d3-time-format's syntax %{variable|d3-time-format}, for example "Day: %{2019-01-01|%A}". https://github.com/d3/d3-3.x-api-reference/blob/master/Time-Formatting.md#format for details on the date formatting syntax.
+Variables are inserted using %{variable}, for example "z_im: %{z_im}".
+Numbers are formatted using d3-format's syntax %{variable:d3-format}, for example "Real Part: %{z_re:$.2f}". https://github.com/d3/d3-3.x-api-reference/blob/master/Formatting.md#d3_format for details on the formatting syntax.
 Every attributes that can be specified per-point (the ones that are `arrayOk: true`) are available.

 -   hovertext
     Parent: data[type=scattersmith]
     Type: string or array of strings
     Default: ""
-    Sets hover text elements associated with each (x,y) pair.
+    Sets hover text elements associated with each impedance.
 If a single string, the same string appears over all the data points.
-If an array of string, the items are mapped in order to the this trace's (x,y) coordinates.
+If an array of string, the items are mapped in order to this trace's impedances.
 To be seen, trace `hoverinfo` must contain a "text" flag.

 -   hoverinfo
     Parent: data[type=scattersmith]
     Type: flaglist string.
-Any combination of "x", "y", "z", "text", "name" joined with a "+" OR "all" or "none" or "skip".
+Any combination of "z", "text", "name" joined with a "+" OR "all" or "none" or "skip".
-    Examples: "x", "y", "x+y", "x+y+z", "all"
+    Examples:  "z", "all"
     Default: "all"
     Determines which trace information appear on hover.
 If `none` or `skip` are set, no information is displayed upon hovering.
 But, if `none` is set, click and hover events are still fired.